tzahifadida/pgln/README.md

 ## Status and Support

-This library uses pgxpool as the underlying driver.
+This library uses the pgx driver in stdlib mode.
 For issues related to the driver itself, please contact the pgx maintainers.

-For questions or issues specific to pgln that are not related to the pgxpool driver, feel free to open an issue in this repository.
+For questions or issues specific to pgln that are not related to the pgx driver, feel free to open an issue in this repository.

 Community contributions and help with reported issues are welcome and encouraged.